UK residents with foreign income or gains: certificates of residence: for individuals and companies

 Office Stamp, Name and signature of Officer

-As stated at INTM162030, HMRC can also certify residence for a particular period, so long as that period does not end any later than the date of issue.
+As stated at INTM162030, HMRC can also certify residence for a particular period (including for the purpose of claiming relief in Kazakhstan), so long as that period does not end any later than the date of issue.
 The wording as above can therefore be amended to refer to the period for which certification is required if necessary.